780nm/DrawSynth/README.md

 ## User Stories

-*The following four user stories have an initial implementation, as of Phase 1:*
+*The following user stories have an implementation, as of Phase 3:*

 - As a user, I would like to define Amplitude and Pitch modulation profiles
 - As a user, I would like to assemble modulation profiles into Notes